 This savoury scone recipe is super simple and quick to make.
 You'll require the following ingredients;

-- self-raising flour – self raising flour is used a lot more in Australian baking than American baking.
-I haven’t tried with plan, all purpose flour but you can add 1 teaspoon of baking powder per cup of flour.
+Self-raising flour - self raising flour is used a lot more in Australian baking than American baking.
+To make your own SR flour, add 2 teaspoons of baking powder for every 1 cup of plain flour.

 You'll also need a few of the following handy utensils and kitchen tools.